Dipen679/RBACNEW/README.md

 1. Use the search bar to find users by name.
 2. Filter users by their status (Active/Inactive).
 3. Add a new user by clicking the Add User button.
-4. Edit or delete existing users with the respective action buttons.
+4. Delete existing users with the respective action buttons.
 Role Management
 1. Search roles by name using the search bar.
 2. Filter roles by assigned permissions.